sporeball/lifeblood/docs/ui_components.md

 body text looks like this. it can be **bold**, *italic*, or <s>strikethrough</s>.

+---

+### lists
+- unordered lists look like this.
+- item 2
+- item 3

+1. ordered lists look like this.
+2. item 2
+3. item 3

 ### code
 inline code looks like this: `code here`